-Leveraging extensive program management knowledge, the CRoPS (CO2 Removal on a Planetary Scale) Project Manager acts as an operational advisor to a cross- functional team, in order to meet Institute and CRoPS program objectives.
+Leveraging extensive project management knowledge, the CRoPS (CO2 Removal on a Planetary Scale) Project Manager will manage two portfolios of projects (early discovery and field), in order to meet Institute and CRoPS program objectives.
 The Project Manager will organize all aspects of project activities and provide support to the science and team leaders by establishing timelines and budgets, tracking and coordinating efforts across teams, and facilitating effective information flow among stakeholders. responsible for managing the HPI project and related research activities in six world class Principal Investigator (“PI”) laboratories, spanning plant biology, genetics, epigenetics, biochemistry, genomics, soil science, and associated facilities, and multiple academic and commercial collaboration partner relationships.
 A degree of travel is associated with the position in support of the field portfolio.

-- Partners closely with CRoPS co-directors and CRoPS Leadership Team to provide leadership, guidance and support within the CRoPS project.
+- Partners closely with Translation Project Manager, HPI Program Manager, and HPI Leadership Team to provide leadership, guidance and support within the CRoPS project portfolio.

 - Independently assesses the needs of the program and makes operational recommendations and decisions to support the requirements for success.